AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail8.png">

 In the above example, a refund has been requested by a member for a voucher.
-The platform requests the refund from the Business Unit’s supplier endpoint, which attempts to request the refund from the local supplier and returns a response via the Retail Meta API to Reward Gateway.
+The platform requests the refund from the Business Unit’s supplier endpoint, which attempts to request the refund from the local supplier and returns a response via the Retail Meta API to Company.
 If the refund is successful, the member is informed and any funds will be refunded to their payment card.

 ## Building a Retail Meta Endpoint

-The Retail Meta Endpoint is implemented by the Business Unit and receives incoming requests from Reward Gateway.
+The Retail Meta Endpoint is implemented by the Business Unit and receives incoming requests from Company.
 The technical implementation of the endpoint is at the full discretion of the Business Unit.
-Reward Gateway requires that this endpoint conforms to the request and response contracts shared as part of the Retail Meta API implementation, but allows for full flexibility in technology, hosting, and URL path for these endpoints.
+Company requires that this endpoint conforms to the request and response contracts shared as part of the Retail Meta API implementation, but allows for full flexibility in technology, hosting, and URL path for these endpoints.
 Furthermore, individual services may have their own endpoints, or all services may share a single endpoint.

 ### Endpoint Authentication